 Variations of Excellence—as a part of the BRAVE way (in our name BRAVE - Building Resilience Awareness & Variations of Excellence).

 FOUNDER, CHIEF EXECUTIVE OFFICER

-Theresa Hardy is a credible messenger as an example of how someone can turn tragedies into triumphs.
+Theresa Carter-Vincent is a credible messenger as an example of how someone can turn tragedies into triumphs.
 As a Black youth in the Seattle Public School District, she was provided with standardized curriculum and wasn't embraced to believe that she could do more and be more—both in school and beyond school.
 She suffered as a result—emotionally, mentally, socially, and academically—and perpetuated racial biases including becoming a high school drop-out.

 Through hard work and grit, Theresa found and navigated her own path to success, which has included multiple college degrees and a fulfilling career journeying with people who experience similar struggles.
 Her goal is to help individuals and groups find a path to their own success.
 Theresa has used the tools and resources offered in BRAVE programs—dedicated to individuals accessing into their greatest potential.
 Theresa is a visionary and leader in social justice and personal development in schools and the workplace.

 Theresa earned her Master of Arts in Information Technology Administrative Management at Central Washington University, as well as a Bachelor of Arts degree in Interdisciplinary Social Science with a minor in Information Technology Administrative Management from the same institution.

 For the past seven years, Theresa has developed personal development curriculum, facilitating personal development workshops, and empowering young people to embrace their brilliance.
 Recently, Theresa founded her own consulting agency—Spark Performance—with offerings both for adults and young people optimizing their career performance.